Paw

 • Vacuum carpets and furniture regularly

-• Use household flea sprays if needed
+• Use household flea treatments if needed

-• Countryside retreats
+• Countryside areas

 Prevention of Ticks and Fleas: what works best in warmer months